Kate Miller-Heidke: 2019–present: Eurovision Song Contest and Child in Reverse

 In early 2019 Miller-Heidke was one of ten candidates to represent Australia in the Eurovision Song Contest 2019 with "Zero Gravity" at Eurovision – Australia Decides.
 The track was co-written by Miller-Heidke, Nuttall and Julian Hamilton and was short-listed for the APRA Song of the Year of 2020.
-She won the Australian candidacy, in February, for the Eurovision Song Contest 2019 in Tel Aviv, Israel.
-The singer was joined onstage by Israeli backing singers.
+She won the Australian candidacy in February for the Eurovision Song Contest 2019 in Tel Aviv, Israel.
+She was joined onstage by Israeli backing singers.
 "Zero Gravity" won the first semi-final, before placing ninth in the grand final in May with 284 points.
 Miller-Heidke received the Marcel Bezençon award in the Artistic category, given to the best artist as voted on by the commentators of the contest.

-In October 2020 the singer released her fifth studio album, Child in Reverse, which peaked at No. 9.
+In October 2020 Miller-Heidke released her fifth studio album, Child in Reverse, which peaked at No. 9.
 It was recorded and produced in Melbourne by Evan Klar for EMI Records.
 The Music AU's Guido Farnell, observed, "eleven nuggets of finely crafted pop tunes that are soft, dreamy and impossibly silky smooth whilst moving to compulsive grooves".
 Staff writers for scenstr.com.au, noticed that the tracks were "sculpted into 3 and 4-minute shots of love and fear, memory and empathy, rage and redemption".
 In the same year she participated in The Masked Singer Australia as the "Queen" and was the runner-up on the second season of the show.

 Miller-Heidke appeared in episode 2 of the 2021 ABC TV comedy show Preppers as herself and a fantasy character, the Penrith panther, singing her song, "I Am My Own Panther Now".
 She and Nuttall collaborated again in 2021 with the Melbourne Theatre Company and Simon Phillips, writing music for their production of Shakespeare's As You Like It.
-The couple composed in collaboration with Connro D'Netto the monodrama The Call for Opera Queensland and Brisbane Festival 2022, featuring soprano Ali McGregor.
+The couple composed in collaboration with Connor D'Netto the monodrama The Call for Opera Queensland and Brisbane Festival 2022, featuring soprano Ali McGregor.
+Miller-Heidke and Nuttall composed the music for the 2022 television series Darby and Joan.
+They wrote the musical comedy Bananaland, directed by Phillips, for the 2023 Brisbane Festival.
+Miller-Heidke sang the national anthem before the 2023 AFL Grand Final and appeared in the half-time show.

+In February 2024, Seven Network announced that Miller-Heidke would be joining the thirteenth season of the singing competition show The Voice Australia as a coach, replacing Jessica Mauboy.
+The season premiered in August 2024, and she features alongside returning coach Guy Sebastian and fellow new coaches Adam Lambert and LeAnn Rimes.
+She returned as a coach in 2025 for the fourteenth season with Melanie C, Ronan Keating, and Richard Marx.
+Miller-Heidke ultimately coached the winner of the season, Alyssa Delpopolo.
+Miller-Heidke performed along tenor Rosario La Spina and soprano Rachelle Durkin at Opera Queensland's 2024 Festival of Outback Opera in Winton, singing Vivaldi's motet In furore iustissimae irae, arias from her opera The Rabbits, and her "Zero Gravity".